WybeTuring/ProjectTitanicGUI/README.md

 For anyone hoping to run this application on their local servers, the following requirements must be met;
 1. Must have a running MySQL server
 2. Must create a database user with the credentialas, user = root, password = 'root'
-3. Must run the script DATABASECREATION.sql included in this repository to create the required database to which the connection will be made.
+3. Must run the script PROJECT.sql included in this repository to create the required database to which the connection will be made.

 The software specification is as follows;